-This fellowship will focus on developing new presentation formats, such as explanatory animated films and mechanical models.
-The fellow will be responsible for curating a display-window exhibition in Dresden and Kassel.
-It should offer ideas for future presentation strategies in the lead-up to a possible international exhibition of the four astronomical clocks, the first of its kind in their history.
-The project hopes to revive the once-vibrant internationality of exchange and convey the interpretive power of the “royal view of the heavens” to visitors of the museum.
+This fellowship focused on developing new presentation formats, such as explanatory animated films and mechanical models.
+The fellow were responsible for curating a display-window exhibition in Dresden and Kassel.
+It offered ideas for future presentation strategies in the lead-up to a possible international exhibition of the four astronomical clocks, the first of its kind in their history.
+The project hoped to revive the once-vibrant internationality of exchange and convey the interpretive power of the “royal view of the heavens” to visitors of the museum.

 12 May, 2017 to 7 January, 2018: Exhibition "The Wondrous Course of the Planets - A Heavenly Machine for Elector August of Saxony"

 Dresdner Zwinger, Mathematisch-Physikalischer Salon, Dresden